shimmer0909/Auto-Waypoint-Navigation/README.md

 ### 3. Incorrect or inverted world coordinates.

 Please note that cx increments downward on the screen and cy horizontally so,
-1. cx = row That will be used in calculating y coordinate of the world
+1. cx = row That will be used in calculating y coordinate of the world.
+2. Similarly, cy = col will be used in calculating x coordinate of the world

 ## Video